Guilin: Cuisine

 Guilin rice noodles have been the local breakfast staple since the Qin dynasty and are renowned for their delicate taste.
 Legend has it that when Qin troops suffering from diarrhea entered this region, a cook created the Guilin rice noodles for the army because they had trouble eating the local food.
 Specifically, the local specialty is noodles with horse meat, but this dish can also be ordered without the horse meat.
 Zongzi, a dumpling made from glutinous rice and mung bean paste wrapped in a bamboo or banana leaf, is another popular delicacy in Guilin.

 Quotes

+"Guilin's scenery is the best in the world"

+The popular Chinese epithet "Guilin's scenery is the best in the world" (桂林山水甲天下) originates from the Song Dynasty poet Fan Chengda.
+It is a reference to its beautiful and unique karst topography.
+Some common alternate translations include, "East or west, Guilin landscape is best", "By water, by mountains, most lovely, Guilin", and "The scenery of Guilin is world-renowned."

+Other

 "I often sent pictures of the hills of Guilin, which I painted to friends back home, but few believed what they saw."